 There is never a dull moment in the trade war over imports of Chinese solar products.
-And if you thought SQN Capital’s attempt to extort $55 million through a Chinese trade organization to make the Section 201 case go away was as good as it gets, then perhaps you missed Chinese Army agents hacking SolarWorld.
+And if you thought SQN Capital’s attempt to get Chinese manufacturers to pay them $55 million to make the Section 201 case go away was as good as it gets, then perhaps you missed Chinese Army agents hacking SolarWorld.

 In May 2014 a grand jury indicted five agents of the People’s Liberation Army for hacking into computers owned by a nuclear power plant operator and the largest crystalline silicon PV maker in the Western Hemisphere, SolarWorld (among multiple targets).
 The indictment states that these agents then turned this information over to Chinese state-owned enterprises, to provide them with competitive advantages.